stilllearningsoumya/acconotate/README.md

-# acconotate
+# Acconotate
-This is public code repository for the paper Acconotate: Exploiting Acoustic Changes for Automatic Annotation of Inertial Data at the Source, accepted in IEEE DCOSS-IoT 2023
+This is public code repository for the paper Acconotate: Exploiting Acoustic Changes for Automatic Annotation of Inertial Data at the Source, accepted in IEEE DCOSS-IoT 2023.

+## Abstract

+Smart infrastructures often intend to provide personalized context-aware services for their residents.
+These context-aware services, in turn, often rely on sophisticated machine learning algorithms which need vast volumes of costly annotated sensor data.
+State-of-the-art automated annotation frameworks try to solve this problem by generating annotated sensor data obtained from personal wearables.
+However, most of these approaches -- (a) either need visual data from the environment or (b) can only work for environments with a single resident.
+This paper discusses the design of a first-of-its-kind framework Acconotate which can automatically generate annotated data from dual resident smart environments without requiring any visual information.
+Acconotate achieves this by exploiting the typical transitions present in complex human activities first to solve the critical problem of the user-to-activity association and then use that to annotate the sensor stream available from both the users.
+Rigorous evaluation with two real-life datasets collected in two diverse scenarios shows that Acconotate can successfully generate annotated sensor data over the edge without human intervention.